University of Pennsylvania Law School: 18th century

-Wilson gave these "lectures on law" to President George Washington and Vice President John Adams and rest of the cabinet including Secretary of State Thomas Jefferson as a Penn Professor and during Wilson's time as one of the original five Associate Justices nominated by George Washington (and approved by United States Senate via unanimous voice vote on September 26, 1789, with Wilson's term commencing October 5, 1789 and the terms of the other four at various dates in 1790) to the initial panel of United States Supreme Court.
-In 1792, Associate Justice of United States Supreme Court of the United States, James Wilson, was appointed as Penn's first "full professor of law".
+As a professor at the University of Pennsylvania, Wilson gave these lectures on law to President George Washington and Vice President John Adams and the rest of George Washington's cabinet, including Secretary of State Thomas Jefferson.
+Wilson was one of the original five U.S. Supreme Court associate justices nominated by George Washington and confirmed by the U.S. Senate via unanimous voice vote on September 26, 1789.
+In 1792, Wilson was appointed as Penn's first full professor of law and remained a professor at Penn through the date of his death in 1798.

+19th century

-In 1817, Penn Trustees appointed Charles Wilson Hare as the second professor of law.
-Hare apparently only taught for one year as he then became "afflicted with loss of reason".
+In 1817, the University of Pennsylvania trustees appointed Charles Willing Hare as the second professor of law.
+Hare taught for one year before becoming "afflicted with loss of reason."

-Penn began offering a full-time program in law in 1850, under the leadership of the third professor of law at the Law Department of the University of Pennsylvania, George Sharswood.
-Sharswood was also named Dean of Penn's Law School in 1852 and served through 1867, and was later appointed as Chief Justice of the Supreme Court of Pennsylvania (1879 - 1882).
+The University of Pennsylvania began offering a full-time program in law in 1850, under the leadership of the third professor of law at the Law Department of the University of Pennsylvania, George Sharswood.
+Sharswood was also named Dean of Penn's Law School in 1852 and served through 1867, and was later appointed as chief justice of the Supreme Court of Pennsylvania (1879–1882).

-In 1852, Penn was the first law school in the nation to publish a law journal.
+In 1852, the University of Pennsylvania was the first law school in the nation to publish a law journal.
 Then called The American Law Register, the University of Pennsylvania Law Review is the nation's oldest law review and one of the most-cited law journals in the world.

-In 1881, Carrie Burnham Kilgore became the first woman admitted to Penn Law, and in 1888, Aaron Albert Mossell became the first African-American man to graduate from the school.
+In 1881, Carrie Burnham Kilgore became the first woman admitted to, and, in 1883, to graduate from, the University of Pennsylvania Law School, and subsequently became first woman admitted to practice law in Pennsylvania.

+In 1888, Aaron Albert Mossell became the first African-American man to earn a law degree from Penn.
 Sadie Tanner Mossell Alexander, Mossell's daughter, was awarded the Frances Sergeant Pepper fellowship in 1921 and subsequently became the first African-American to receive a PhD in economics in the United States, a degree she earned at the University of Pennsylvania.
-In 1927, Alexander became the first African-American woman to graduate from Penn Law and in 1929, she became the first African-American woman to be admitted to practice law in the Commonwealth of Pennsylvania.
+In 1927, Alexander became the first African-American woman to graduate from Penn Law and in 1929, she became the first African-American woman to be admitted to practice law in Pennsylvania.

-William Draper Lewis was named dean of Penn Law in 1896.
+William Draper Lewis was named dean of Penn's law department in 1896 and founded the American Law Institute.